-In addition to information provided by an advisor, students must read the requirements for university General Studies, college graduation and major degree requirements in their edition of the ASU General Catalog.
-The ASU academic catalog is the governing source for all degree requirements.
+In addition to information provided by an academic success specialist, students must read the requirements for university General Studies, college graduation and major degree requirements in their edition of the ASU Academic Catalog.
+The ASU Academic Catalog is the governing source for all degree requirements.